Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 1) Oracle II Litigation: While we believe this is unlikely to be anywhere near the impact of Oracle I, specifically financially (e.g. $124 million fine that they only partially recovered), this will at the very least remain an overhang on the stock through 2021, and there is always the possibility of Oracle III (Oracle is very creative).
 Our biggest concern in this trial is that Oracle finds a way to make the implementation of Rimini’s process so difficult and manual that it would continue to crimp gross margins.

 2) Billings Do No Materialize: Although there are some good signs in the last couple quarters of billings and other KPIs reaccelerating, it is certainly possible we have overestimated the runway and demand, and that the AMS opportunity turns out to be less game changing than we think it might.
-If RMNI’s growth hangs in around 10% (or drops to 5%) on a higher salesforce, the thesis would be damaged.
+If RMNI’s growth hangs in around 10% (or drops to 5%) on a higher sales force, the thesis would be damaged.

 3) Limited Buyout Potential: For most of our small cap software names, a piece of the thesis will often be someone would be interested in acquiring the company given its strategic fit.
-In this case the list of strategic acquirers would likely be smaller given the obvious ones (Accenture, Cognizant, etc.) need to maintain strong relationships with Oracle and SAP.
-We believe there might be some Indian IT consulting companies that do not care about rocking the boat, and certainly private equity could come back and re-acquire the company, but in general we don’t have an acquisition as a strong likelihood.
-Frankly until the stock gets back to $7.50 we do not really want the company to be acquired.
+In this case, the list of strategic acquirers would likely be smaller given the obvious ones (Accenture, Cognizant, etc.) need to maintain strong relationships with Oracle and SAP.
+We believe there might be some Indian IT consulting companies that do not care about rocking the boat, and certainly private equity could come back and re-acquire the company, but in general, we don’t have an acquisition as a strong likelihood.
+Frankly, until the stock gets back to $7.50, we do not really want the company to be acquired.

 4) 2020 Lowball: there was some consternation from analysts that RMNI didn’t RAISE guidance in Q1.
 We found this a bit odd, as most software companies pulled their guidance entirely.
 We think it could take until Q3 before the company commits to raising guidance, but we do think it is likely they will do so.
 Seth has talked about getting back to a “beat and raise” cadence, and we believe they will take it slow until they are absolutely certain they will hit the upwardly revised numbers.
-Given their commentary on building pipelines, increased salesforce, along with cost savings, we think numbers should come up, but it’s possible we are viewing things through rose colored glasses.
+Given their commentary on building pipelines, increased sales force, along with cost savings, we think numbers should come up, but it’s possible we are viewing things through rose colored glasses.

 5) AMS Drags on Gross Margin: While we believe Seth has a well thought out plan here, generating 50% gross margin in an industry doing closer to 15% seems a challenging proposition.
-There is certainly a risk they settle for lower gross margins and our modeling is overestimating their longer-term profitability.
-While Q1 commentary is encouraging, if aggregate gross margins break below 60% it would be a hit to the thesis.
+There is certainly a risk they settle for lower gross margins, and our modeling is overestimating their longer-term profitability.
+While Q1 commentary is encouraging, if aggregate gross margins break below 60%, it would be a hit to the thesis.

 6) Closely held stock: The market is generally not favoring smaller, less liquid, cheap stocks.
 It is possible one of the major private equity holders, GP Investments and Adams Street Partners, decides to dispose of their position.
 While this would materially increase the float, it would likely weigh on the stock.
 Adams Street currently holds ~35% of the company with GP near 15%.
 Seth also owns ~20% of the company.